Suvink/docs-choreo-dev/en/pe-docs/docs/choreo-cli/get-started-with-the-choreo-cli.md

 !!! info "Note"

     To perform this action, you should have **Create Component** permission under **COMPONENT-MANAGEMENT** permission group.
 By default, platform engineer role does not have this permission.
+If you are not supposed to have this permission, you can ask a user who has developer role to create one for you.

 In Choreo, a component within your project represents a singular unit of work in a cloud-native application.
 It can be a microservice, API, web application, or job/task.
 Each component is associated with a directory path in a Git repository containing the source code for the program.